 We encourage the feeling of being 'one' school on two sites and both Houses have the same values.
-Our Jigsaw scheme of work ensures the necessary progression in this subject as puzzles are built-upon each year in an age-appropriate way.
+Our Jigsaw scheme of work ensures the necessary progression in this subject as puzzles are built-upon each year in an ageappropriate way.
 We meet together as a whole school at least once a term for a whole school assembly and we watch each other's performances.
-Specific activities are organised to bring different year groups together, such as the Buddy system in Year 4 and 6, along with Peer Mentors in Year 6 which encourage the older pupils to be supportive role-models and provide listening ears in the playground.
-Values assemblies, along with specific EQPrep workshops, also bring year groups together for collaborative learning and discussions.
+Specific activities are organised to bring different year groups together, such as the Buddy system in Year 4 and 6, along with Peer Mentors in Year 6 which encourage the older pupils to be supportive rolemodels and provide listening ears in the playground.